-Ahead of Rare Disease Day on Sunday 28 February 2021, Rocky Bay are excited to have launched our Early Start Intervention Program (ESIP) to support families with young children who have significant developmental delay, and risk factors associated with rare disease.
+Ahead of Rare Disease Day, Rocky Bay are excited to have launched our Early Start Intervention Program (ESIP) to support families with young children who have significant developmental delay, and risk factors associated with rare disease.

 Our ESIP Program Coordinator, Cristina Lee, shares some information about the program itself, what it involves and how it can help eligible families.

 In a nutshell, what does the ESIP involve?